PyeongKim/pytorch-blood-cell-detection/README.md

 # pytorch-blood-cell-detection

-Working on blood-cell-detection for preparation of my dissertation.
+Working on blood-cell-detectiotion.
+If the basic detection model works, I would like to expand this model to detect haematological malignancy within the liquid biopsy of cancer patients.